How Led Zeppelin Ended Things on ‘In Through the Out Door’

-Led Zeppelin fans grieved for singer Robert Plant when his young son Karac suddenly passed away in the summer of 1977, and held out hope through years of breakup rumors as the band went on hold while its frontman dealt with his loss.
+Fans grieved for singer Robert Plant when his young son Karac suddenly passed away in the summer of 1977, and held out hope through years of breakup rumors as his band went on hold while Plant dealt with his loss.

-"The 1977 tour ended because I lost my boy, but it had also ended before it ended, really," suggested Plant in ‘Led Zeppelin: The Oral History of the World's Greatest Rock Band.’
-“It was just a mess.
+"The 1977 tour ended because I lost my boy, but it had also ended before it ended, really," suggested Plant in Led Zeppelin: The Oral History of the World's Greatest Rock Band.
+"It was just a mess.
 Where was the actual axis of all this stuff?
 Who do I go to if it's really bad for me?"

 Plant ultimately found the answer in his family, withdrawing for months while trying to figure out whether he wanted to continue making music in the wake of events that showed him just how transitory his fame and fortune really were.
 And as much as Led Zeppelin had always been a collection of distinct personalities, Plant emerged from this shattering experience a changed man – one who felt fewer ties to his bandmates than ever.

 "I wasn't comfortable in the group at all," Plant admitted in a 2005 interview.
 "We'd gone right through the hoop and, because my hoop was on fire, I didn't know if it was worth it anymore. ...
 My joy of life had been cudgeled and bashed so hard, I became a time-and-motion man for my own destiny."

 But after months of waiting, and one tentative stab at live performance in an awkward meeting arranged by manager Peter Grant, the band convened in late 1978 in Stockholm, booking several weeks at Polar Studios, the state-of-the-art recording facility owned by the members of ABBA.
 Good as it was to shift the band back into gear, Grant later admitted the sessions were less than ideal, describing the experience of recording at Polar as "a slog. ...
 It was cold and dark all the time."